Juicestin/odin-recipes/README.md

 # odin-recipes
 Basic Recipe Website
 Using Basic HTML
-Consist of main index page which will have links to a few recipes
+Main index page which will have links to a few recipes